Introduction

 Signs

-The most obvious sign of cherry eye is a cherry-pink red from the corner of a dogs eye, hence the name.
+The most obvious signs of cherry eye is a cherry-pink red from the corner of a dogs eye, hence the name.
 Cherry eye can be very noticeable and can cause irritation to the affected dog.
 Other common signs include increased tears, watery eyes, dry eyes, and rubbing or paralysis of the affected eye.
+A cherry eye appears as a red, swollen mass on the lower eyelid near the nose or muzzle, resembling a cherry.
+The cherry eye may be large and cover a significant portion of the cornea, or it may be small and only periodically.

 Treatment